-The Hearing Panel will use the standard of proof under this policy is a preponderance of the evidence.
+The Hearing Panel will use a preponderance of the evidence as the standard of proof under this policy.
 A finding of responsibility by a preponderance of the evidence means that it is more likely than not, based on all the relevant evidence and reasonable inferences from the evidence, that the Respondent violated this policy.